ObjectDB Database Search

 What is ObjectDB?
 ObjectDB is an Object Oriented Database Management System (ODBMS).
 It provides all the standard ... , etc.), but it uses an object oriented model to store and manage data.
 You can easily store ordinary objects (and graphs of objects ) in an ObjectDB database directly.
 There's no need to define tables | |

-Query Parameters in JPA) The following method retrieves a Country object from the database by its name: public Country ... ). getSingleResult (); } The WHERE clause reduces the query results to Country objects whose name field value ... that is built by using the JPA Criteria API - parameters (as other query elements) are represented by objects | |
+Query Parameters in JPA a Country object from the database by its name: public Country getCountryByName( EntityManager em ... filters the query results to Country objects whose name field is equal to :name .
+The :name identifier ... , parameters and other query elements are represented by objects (of type ParameterExpression or | |

 What is the Java Persistence API (JPA)?) is that in JPA data is represented by classes and objects rather than by tables and records as in JDBC.
 Using plain old Java objects (POJO) to represent persistent data can significantly simplify ... .
 These implementations are Object Relational Mapping (ORM) tools.
 The mapping bridges between the data | |